 Home safe home

-Homeowners insurance isn’t a once and done deal.
-Liberty Mutual's Stephanie Banner says you should update your home policy every five years, more often if there’s been a significant change such as a remodel or addition that changes the value of your home.
-Look at your current policy, and then shop around.
 Premiums and policies change from year to year, so don’t bank on the quotes you received five years ago.
-Determine if your current policy limits are sufficient for the current value of your home and lifestyle, and learn what coverage you’re getting for your premium.
+You should determine if your current policy limits are sufficient for the current value of your home and lifestyle and learn what coverage you’re getting for your premium.
+Our partnerships with reputable carriers in the region mean you can compare prices as you find the coverage you need.

 When reviewing your policy, consider these common reasons people have to file a claim with their homeowners insurance policy.

 Fido can get a little too feisty sometimes.
-Known as a man’s best friend, many people love their dogs as much as children, and would not like to think their sweet pup would ever hurt anyone.
+Known as a man’s best friend, many people love their dogs as much as children and would not like to think their sweet pup would ever hurt anyone.
 In fact, most dog owners who are being sued for an attack say their dog had never bitten anyone before.
 Even if that little kid had no business taking Fido’s favorite toy from him, if he bites, no matter the circumstances, the victim could sue you.

 To protect yourself, you’ll want to make sure your insurance covers your particular breed of dog.
 If you keep your dog in the yard, your insurance may suggest you keep the dog fenced and post warning signs.